 Amazon: Harnessing the power of reviews for data marketing strategy

-Reviews are trend indicators: analyzing product reviews from an innovative range by a competitive brand allows you to understand exactly what users like and dislike.
-Openly available to the public, this information — if analyzed correctly — can become crucial input for R&D teams.
+Reviews are trend indicators: analysing product reviews from an innovative range by a competitive brand allows you to understand exactly what users like and dislike.
+Openly available to the public, this information — if analysed correctly — can become crucial input for R&D teams.

 5 key performance indicators to monitor on Amazon: